Watch: Peter Beck says NZ about to have its 'Apollo moment'

 Starting an international company was hard, he said.
 "So don't aim to create a $100 million company aim to create a $100 billion company."

-The Summit, organised by NZ Inc and the Auckland Business Chamber, will explore the opportunities for Kiwi businesses with America and invites delegates to engage in debate and discussion that will inform them on New Zealand's relationship with the United States.

-The event provides an opportunity for senior business and political leaders to network.
+"It would have been easy to stay a little New Zealand company launching a rocket now and then," he said

-Prime Minister Jacinda Ardern is a guest speaker, along with Air New Zealand chief executive Greg Foran and trade and export growth minister Damien O'Connor.
+Prime Minister Jacinda Ardern was also a guest speaker at the summit, along with Air New Zealand chief executive Greg Foran and Trade and Export Growth Minister Damien O'Connor.